waylonflinn/webnn/README.md

 * Pooling (avg)
 * Normalization (local and batch)

-Support for training (via backpropagation) is also coming up.
+Support for training (via backpropagation) is on the drawing board.

 # Donations